GitbyShantanu/Personal-Projects-GitHub/CGDS - Custom Generalized Data Structures using OOP/README.md

 - `DisplayOdd`: Displays all odd elements.
 - `Reverse`: Reverses the order of elements.

-Each data structure (except Array) supports the following common functionalities:
+Linked Lists supports the following common functionalities:
 - `InsertFirst`: Inserts an element at the beginning of the structure.
 - `InsertLast`: Inserts an element at the end of the structure.
 - `DeleteFirst`: Removes the first element.